 Surveys and "self-reports" are the least reliable sources of information.
 Surveys can be done by mail, or face-to-face and each method has its pros and cons.
 Not only is the wording of the survey questions critical; so is the size of the sample.
 Generally speaking, the larger the sample size, the more accurate the results will be.

-Results can be skewed, if only because people are suggestible and simply by focusing attention on the problem, the researcher can prompt an answer.
+Results can be skewed, if only because people are suggestible.
+Simply by focusing attention on the problem, the researcher can prompt an answer.
 Even when the problem is verified by a physician or other health professional, the research does not meet a rigorous standard of proof because surveys cannot provide evidence of a direct cause-and-effect relationship between the health of the person and the drilling activity.
-Nevertheless, people's perceptions of their own health are a useful place to begin to understand the general nature of the problem.
+Nevertheless, people's perceptions of their own health are a useful place to begin to understand the general nature of the problem and to design further research.

 In the specific case of unconventional gas extraction studies, toxicology research is limited by the fact that the industry is exempt from disclosing the complete chemical composition of fracking fluids.
-The composition of these fluids is protected as "trade secret" information, although more companies are now voluntarily disclosing the information, primarily via FracFocus, the national hydraulic fracturing chemical registry, which maintains the website fracfocus.org.
-Currently ten states, including Pennsylvania, designate fracfocus.org as their official chemical disclosure website.
-However, companies who disclose may not list all the chemicals, describing some as "proprietary."
-Also, the site is designed to provide information on wells fractured prior to January 2011, or to the time the company registered to participate in the website; earlier information may not be made available to the public.
+The composition of these fluids is protected as "trade secret" information, although some companies are now disclosing this information voluntarily, primarily via FracFocus (see section on "State Agencies").
+Although the FracFocus website, www.fracfocus.org, has recorded over 80,000 disclosures since 2011, disclosures may still not include all chemicals; "the listing of a chemical as proprietary on the fracturing record is based on the Trade Secret provisions" (2014).
 If the complete composition of the site-specific fracking fluid were made available to researchers, the accuracy of research would be considerably enhanced.
+In May 2014, the EPA announced that it is considering implementing a national standard for disclosure under the Toxic Substance Control Act, but there are no guarantees that it will require full disclosure, or that it will even draft a set of regulations [Colaneri, 2014].